databricks/spark-sql-perf/README.md

 ## How to use it
 The rest of document will use TPC-DS benchmark as an example.
 We will add contents to explain how to use other benchmarks add the support of a new benchmark dataset in future.

+### Prereqs
+This project uses the dsdgen tool to generate the tables.
+There is a [fork](https://github.com/nongli/tpcds-kit) of this tool to support streaming table generation. i.e. having the tool support writing to stdout for all tables.

+This needs to be built and installed on all the workers.

 ### Setup a benchmark
 Before running any query, a dataset needs to be setup by creating a `Benchmark` object.